 Hong Kong's democracy protests

 This year, the young people of Hong Kong took China – and the world – by storm.
 Now on its 6th month of protests, pro-democracy activists show no signs of stopping.
 It all started in June, when the government introduced a controversial bill that would have allowed the extradition of suspects on a case-by-case basis to mainland China, which was seen to undermine Hong Kong’s autonomy and its people’s civil liberties.
 By the time the bill was withdrawn in September, after 13 weeks of consistent street protests, it was too little, too late.
 Protesters stayed on the streets and demanded that the government retract its characterisation of the protests as riots, release and exonerate arrested protesters, establish an independent investigation into police conduct during the protests, and that Chief Executive Carrie Lam resign.
 In November, the people of Hong Kong further made their voices heard by electing the pro-democracy camp by a landslide.
-Protests have since turned violent but the ongoing movement has maintain widespread public support.
+Protests have since turned violent but the ongoing movement has maintained widespread public support.
 We'll all keep watching. - Natashya Gutierrez, APAC Editor-in-Chief

 Student-led demonstrations in Indonesia